Alt text: Six people in formal attire stand confidently against a gray background.

 Opportunities Ahead: Business Development

-“In the industry of Business Development, toughness is as important as the idea itself,” said Javier Morales, a startup advisor, emphasizing ability to change.
+In the industry of business development, toughness is as important as the idea itself, — according to interpretations derived from Javier Morales’s conduct, a startup advisor, emphasizing real meaning from ability to change.

 on the Tale of Hyconn

-• From Fire Hoses to Hose-Nots: The bespoke of Hyconn
+• From Fire Hoses to Hose-Nots: The Bespoke of Hyconn

 • Business Development Unplugged: Hyconn’s Adventure in the Startup Wilderness